denisugarte/PowerDrive/README.md

 # PowerDrive
-# (A tool for de-obfuscating PowerShell script)
+## A tool for de-obfuscating PowerShell script

-This tool allows de-obfuscating previously obfuscated PowerShell scripts.
+Obfuscation is a technique used by malicious software to avoid detection.
+This tool allows de-obfuscation of previously obfuscated PowerShell scripts.

+**IMPORTANT: Always execute this tool in an isolated environment as malware could be executed during de-obfuscation process.